 Know your home’s value, no matter its condition

-“When you sell a poor condition house as-is, buyers are going to come in with low offers.
+Having a trusted agent by your side can ensure that you get what your home is worth.
+“When you sell a poor condition house ‘as is,’ buyers are going to come in with low offers.
 They’re going to try and beat you up with the price,” advises Abram.
-“However we just need to know our value so that we can stick with it.”
+“We just need to know our value so that we can stick with it.”

 Header Image Source: (Stijn Daenens – stijn.ca / Shutterstock)